 Interested students need to complete an application to the Arlington ISD STEM Academy at Martin High School.
-The application will be posted on the AISD website at www.aisd.net/specializedprograms and on the STEM Academy website and also made available in the counseling offices of Arlington ISD junior high schools on November , 20.
+The application will be posted on the AISD website at www.aisd.net/specializedprograms and on the STEM Academy website and also made available in the counseling offices of Arlington ISD junior high schools on November 5, 2020.

-The submission window for online applications will run from m.
-November 1, 20 through , 202 at p.m.
+The submission window for online applications will run from 2 p.m.
+November 16, 2020 through February 5, 2021 at 5 p.m.

 How are the applications evaluated?